sakana28/MA_notebook/about I2C Protocol.md

 All transactions begin with a START (S) and are terminated by a STOP (P).
 After the master initiates a start condition, all slaves go from idle to active, waiting to receive an address.
+According to the I2C specification, level changes on the SDA should only occur when SCL is low.
+The only exceptions are the START and STOP conditions.

 next chapter: